9 High-Protein Milk Uses for Athletes

 #6 Making Macaroni and Cheese

-You can further increase the nutrient content of your macaroni and cheese by switching the type of noodle used in the recipe.
-Consider trying chickpea pasta the next time you make macaroni and cheese.
+You can further increase the nutrient content of your macaroni and cheese by switching the type of noodle used.
+Consider trying whole wheat, lentil, or chickpea pasta for added protein and fiber in your recipe.

 #7 French Toast